-- Capacity: Storage capacity of the disk module in MB. - State: Operational state of the disk module, as summarized in Table 4-3.
+- Disk ID: physical location of the disk module in the enclosure (00 through 99). - Raw Disk Capacity: Storage capacity of the disk module in MB. - User Capacity: Amount of user-accessible space on the disk module. - State: Operational state of the disk module, as summarized in Table 4-3.

-Table 4-3 Disk Module Configuration Information: State
+Table 4-3Disk Module Configuration Information: State

 Disk Module State Meaning Binding Being bound into a LUN.
 Enabled Either a hot spare on standby or part of a bound LUN that is assigned to (owned by) the SP you are using as the communication channel to the enclosure.
 If the array has another SP, this module's status is Ready when you use the other SP as the communication channel to the array.
 Equalizing Data from a hot spare is being copied onto a replacement disk module.
 Failed Powered off or inaccessible.
 Not Present No disk module is in the slot.
 Off Powered off by the SP, which can happen if a disk module of the wrong capacity is inserted.
 Powering Up Power is being applied to the disk module.
 Ready Disk module is part of a broken LUN or a LUN that is bound and unassigned.
-This state can mean that the disk module is part of a LUN the is not owned by the SP that you are using as the communication channel the enclosure.
-If the disk module is part of a LUN assigned to an SP other than the one you are using as the communication enclosure, the module status is either Enabled or Ready.
-It is Enabled when you use the other SP the communication channel to the array.
+This state can mean that the disk module is part of a LUN that is not owned by the SP that you are using as the communication channel to the enclosure.
+If the disk module is part of a LUN assigned to an SP other than the one you are using as the communication enclosure, the module's status is either Enabled or Ready.
+It is Enabled when you use the other SP as the communication channel to the array.